captainblair/alx-backend-graphql_crm/README.md

 2. Visit: http://localhost:8000/graphql
 3. Use the GraphiQL interface to test queries and mutations
 4. Check the examples above for sample queries
+5. See `FILTERING_TESTS.md` for filtering and ordering examples

 ## License